Doxuno

 DISPUTE RESOLUTION

-Binding Arbitration: Any dispute that cannot be resolved through good-faith negotiation within thirty (30) days shall be submitted to binding arbitration administered by the American Arbitration Association in accordance with its Commercial Arbitration Rules.
-The arbitration shall be conducted in the State of Illinois.
-The arbitrator's decision shall be final and binding, and judgment upon the award may be entered in any court of competent jurisdiction.
+Any dispute that cannot be resolved by good-faith negotiation within thirty (30) days shall be submitted to binding arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules, seated in the State of California.
+The award is final and binding and may be entered in any court of competent jurisdiction.

 15.